 Stockholm, February 13th 1834 – October 4th 1906, Tranas (Sweden)

-Following some lessons he took at the Swedish Royal Art Academy, in 1857 he moved to Düsseldorf, registering into the Kunstakademic painting school.
-He was a pupil of Hans Fredrik Gude (1825-1903).
+After attending the Royal Swedish Academy of Arts, in 1857 he moved to Düsseldorf to enter the Kunstakademic.
+He was a student in the class of Hans Fredrik Gude (1825-1903).

 Before returning to Sweden, he traveled to the Netherlands and Belgium to complete his training.
 Back in Sweden in 1862, he painted his most famous picture « Svenskt insjölandskap fran Kolmarden« , which is exhibited in the National Museum of Art.

 He arrived in Paris in 1866 and participated in the World’s Fair the following year.
 At the 1868 Salon, he exhibited a sunset « View taken on the coast of Bohulän, Sweden » and a moonlight « View taken at Fjällbacka, on the coast of Bohulän« .
 He won medals at the Paris Salons of 1870 and 1872.